MicrosoftLearning/mslearn-postgresql/Instructions/Labs/18-translate-text.md

     - If you have not previously created an Azure AI Services resource, you may receive a message that the Responsible AI terms have not been read and accepted in your subscription:

         ```bash
-        {"code": "ResourceKindRequireAcceptTerms", "message": "This subscription cannot create TextAnalytics until you agree to Responsible AI terms for this resource.
+        {"code": "ResourceKindRequireAcceptTerms", "message": "This subscription cannot create TextTranslation until you agree to Responsible AI terms for this resource.
 You can agree to Responsible AI terms by creating a resource through the Azure Portal and trying again.}
         ```

         To resolve this error, run this command to create a Language service in your resource group and accept the Responsible AI terms for your subscription.
 Once the resource is created, you can rerun the command to execute the Bicep deployment script.

         ```bash
-        az cognitiveservices account create --name lang-temp-$region-$ADMIN_PASSWORD --resource-group $RG_NAME --kind TextAnalytics --sku F0 --location $REGION --yes
+        az cognitiveservices account create --name lang-temp-$region-$ADMIN_PASSWORD --resource-group $RG_NAME --kind TextTranslation --sku F0 --location $REGION --yes
         ```

     - If you previously ran the Bicep deployment script for this learning path and subsequently deleted the resources, you may receive an error message like the following if you are attempting to rerun the script within 48 hours of deleting the resources: